wateraccounting/PySEBAL_dev/docs/source/installation.rst

    # After each command click enter
    # Any line starting with '#' is comment line
-   # First enable python 3 by typing the following command and 'enter'
-   py3_env
    # Change drive
    D:
    # Change to the directory with SEBAL code